 Hey look, we're back to the start.
 Lesson complete :)

-The key takeaway here is that these products provide a huge opportunity for budding entrepreneurs looking to break ground on their own business idea.
-We’ve worked with a lot of kiwi entrepreneurs who have done exactly that (and you can check out some of their stories here) .
+The key takeaway is that these products provide a huge opportunity for budding entrepreneurs looking to break ground on their own business idea.
+We've worked with UK entrepreneurs who have done exactly that — and you can check out some of their stories here.

-In the next post, we’ll take a deeper dive into the pros and cons of white label and private label sourcing.
-This will further help you decide which is the right option for your business venture.
+In the next post, we'll take a deeper dive into the pros and cons of white label and private label sourcing.
+Stay tuned!

 Better sourcing everybody!